BuffCoder/angular-currency/README.md

 [Plunker](http://plnkr.co/edit/d8P1bY)

 ## Usage
-* 'npm install angular-currency autonumeric --save'
+* `npm install angular-currency autonumeric --save`
 * Include `autoNumeric.js` which should be located at `node_modules/autonumeric/autoNumeric-min.js'
 * Include `angular-currency` provided by this component into your app
 * Add `bckrueger.angular-currency` as a module dependency to your app